 Professional registration stress and anger management

 Stuart is a Fellow of the National Council of Psychotherapy, a full member of the National Association of Counsellors Hypnotherapists and Psychotherapists, a full member of the Federation of Holistic Therapists.
 Stuart is a member (hypnotherapy category) of both the CNHC and FHT AR Schemes.
 CNHC is the voluntary regulator set up with government funding and support for complementary therapies.
 AR schemes are the accredited registers overseen by the Professional Standards Authority for healthcare professionals not subject to statutory regulation.

-Key words: Anger management, anger management coaching, anger management counselling in Edinburgh, anger management therapy in Edinburgh, anger management psychotherapy, anger counselling, psychoanalysis for aggression, psychotherapy for anger issues, Edinburgh, Glasgow, Falkirk, CBASP for anger, Situational analysis for anger.
+Key words: Anger management, anger management coaching, anger management counselling in Edinburgh, anger management therapy in Edinburgh, anger management psychotherapy, anger counselling, psychoanalysis for aggression, psychotherapy for anger issues, Edinburgh, Falkirk, CBASP for anger, Situational analysis for anger.